 The countries using child labour have a temporary advantage, in lower costs, which fits into Ricardo’s theory in the same way as any other reason for low wages.
 The prosperity of those countries would eventually be damaged, though, because their workforce would have less education and would be unable to compete with the increasing productivity of developed countries.
 And there might be no better economic option for the families involved.

-These four allegedly unfair competitive ‘advantages’ in developing countries do not alter the basic propositions that the people concerned are choosing work as being better than starvation, and that developed countries benefit from cheaper goods.
-Protectionism is not the right response, either economically or morally.
-Persuading consumers to pay higher prices for ‘ethically-produced’ goods might be a logical response – but that is a moral issue, which is dealt with in the next chapter (188.8.131.52).
+The economic argument is that the people concerned are choosing work rather than starvation, and that developed countries benefit from cheaper goods.
+Rich consumers might be persuaded to pay higher prices for ‘ethically-produced’ goods, but that is a moral issue for the next chapter (22.214.171.124).

 Damage to the environment is partly a local issue, in adversely affecting the workers, but when it affects other countries it is not just a trade problem.
 The need to protect the global environment is a different economic matter, as discussed later in this chapter (3.5.7), a moral issue (126.96.36.199) and a political challenge (6.7.5).

 This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/3543a.htm